spazzylemons/cj/README.md

 ### String length

 Strings are null-terminated, but cj allows nulls (`'\0'`) to appear anywhere in strings.
-Where possible, use the `length` field of `CJString` to specify the length of the string.
+Where possible, use the `length` field of `CJString` instead of relying on a null terminator.

 ### Encoding